-In this situation, the development is located between the sea and the first public road; however, it does not impact access either directly or indirectly to the ocean.
+As conditioned to be adequately set back from the bluff edge, the proposed development will not impact public access either directly or indirectly to the ocean.
 As such, the development will not create adverse impacts, either individually or cumulatively, on public access and will not block public access from the first public road to the shore.
-Therefore, the Commission finds that the proposed development is consistent with Section 30212 of the Coastal Act.
+Therefore, the Commission finds that the proposed development, as conditioned, is consistent with Section 30212 of the Coastal Act.